WeAreAcademy/mark-react-proj--meet-react/README.md

 Can you populate it with some information about yourself (a short bio, maybe a CV-esque thing) and render the component through your React app?

 (It's up to you as to whether you replace other bits of HTML or the other component, `MyFirstReactComponent`; all that's required is that you can see your component's rendered HTML.
-Don't forget that you'll need to refresh when you make changes!)
+Don't forget that you'll need to refresh in the browser when you make changes!)

 ## Exercise 4: Check your understanding